Unemployment Benefits for Millions in Limbo as Trump Rages

 Corpening, who lives in the Atlanta area, had launched a freelance content strategy business that was just taking off before the pandemic hit, prompting several of her contracts to fall through.
 She is receiving about $125 a week under the pandemic unemployment program and says she will be unable to pay her bills in about a month.
 This, despite her temporary work for the U.S. census and as an elections poll worker.

-“We on the brink,” said Corpening.
+“We on the brink,” said Corpening, who lobbies for Unemployment Action, a project launched by the Center for Popular Democracy to fight for relief.
 “One more month, if that.
-Then, I run out of everything."
+Then, I run out of everything.”

 Trump, meanwhile, has been spending his final days in office golfing and angrily tweeting as he refuses to accept his loss to Biden in the Nov.
 3 election.
 On Saturday, he again lashed out at members of his own party for failing to join his quest to try to overturn the results of the election with baseless claims of mass voter fraud that have been repeatedly rejected by the courts.